 The average cable bill is now close to $105 per month.
 That’s money that can go towards retirement; paying down debt; or saving for your children’s college fund.

 However, it’s very easy to give up that savings in small drips to still get the same content.
-If you want to know how to cut the cord and still get television content, here are a few of the popular replacement options:
+If you want to know how to cut the cord on cable and still get television content, here are a few of the popular replacement options:

 - Sling TV – Starts at $40 per month, but is very easy to get upwards of $50.
 Here’s our review of Sling TV, and why you may want to look elsewhere.
 DIRECTV STREAM is a newer option and a similar, but starts at $74.99 per month.